Kerbalism/Kerbalism/README.md

   - the resources: consumption and production in background

-#PLANNER

-  A planner GUI is available in the VAB, to help the user design around all the new aspects introduced.
-  Resource estimates, habitat informations, redundancy analysis: no matter what, the planner got you covered.
-  Recommended by Wernher von Kerman.

 #ENVIRONMENT

   From the mission designer point of view, the most important aspects of the space environment are temperature